 What we don’t: Compromised carrying comfort and only comes in one size.

-With a fairly recent update to the Alpha FL line, the “30” here is the most similar option to the old “45,” which carried 32 liters in the main pack and 45 liters with the extended collar.
-Other changes include a larger front pocket, additional internal pocket, revamped shoulder straps, and the use of Arc’teryx’s proprietary—and highly abrasion-resistant—gridded Hadron fabric.
-But many of former model’s trade-offs remain, including a slender shape that doesn’t accommodate bulky items, a thin (i.e., not very supportive) webbing hipbelt, and a pared-down exterior with very few organization options.
+The most recent iteration of this pack drops 2 liters of capacity in the main compartment but includes a larger front pocket, an additional internal pocket, revamped shoulder straps, and the use of Arc’teryx’s proprietary—and highly abrasion-resistant—gridded Hadron fabric.
+But many of the prior model’s trade-offs remain, including a slender shape that doesn’t accommodate bulky items, a thin (i.e., not very supportive) webbing hipbelt, and a pared-down exterior with very few organization options.
 And unfortunately, the Alpha FL only comes in one size, which can be limiting for those with particularly small or large frames.
 But if the fit works for you, the Alpha FL stands out as one of the most fully functional and well-built designs for alpine-style missions.
-A cousin to the FL, Arc’teryx’s Alpha AR 35 comes in both short and regular sizes and is more feature-rich but checks in over a pound heavier.

 See the Arc'teryx Alpha FL 30